parsampsh/tvroom-backend/docs/api/users/register.md

 ### Response
 Returns `409 Conflict` status code when the username or email is already registered.
-Also, the error message is in `error` json field.

 Returns `201 Created` when the user is registered successfully.
-Also, the message is in `message` json field.